 8.3.
 Hotel C: The Budget-Friendly Option

-Hotel C types of hotels are aimed to provide you with Budget-Friendly accommodations without comparing comfort and cleanliness.
+Hotel C type of hotels aims to provide Budget-Friendly accommodations without comparing comfort and cleanliness.
 The construction costs were kept by using cost-effective materials and simple designs.
 Building these hotels will cost you between $50,000 to $100,000 per room.

-While the profit margins were slimmer compared to luxury or mid-range options, Hotel C usually attracted budget-conscious travelers and enjoyed steady, if not high, occupancy rates.
+While the profit margins were slimmer than luxury or mid-range options, Hotel C usually attracts budget-conscious travelers and enjoys steady, if not high, occupancy rates.

 Take Away